-Best TVs of 2021
+Best TVs of 2022

 Consumer Reports tests hundreds of televisions each year.
 These 4K sets have risen to the top.

-The list below, of the best TVs you can buy right now, is available to CR members and spotlights sets with screens that are 65 inches or larger.
-However, most of these models are also available in smaller, less expensive sizes, and you can find some of them with even larger screens.
+In the meantime, the list below of the best TVs you can buy right now is available to CR members and spotlights sets with screens that are 65 inches or larger.
+That’s an increasingly popular size range.
+But most of these models are also available in smaller, less-expensive sizes; you can also find some of them with even larger screens.

 LCD TVs vs. OLED TVs

-Before you dive into the individual models, it pays to understand the two basic technologies used in today’s televisions: LCD TVs, which are also called LED TVs for the LED backlights that illuminate the screen, and OLED TVs, where each pixel generates its own light.
+Before you dive into the individual models, it pays to understand the two basic technologies used in today’s televisions: LCD TVs, which are also called LED TVs for the LED backlights that illuminate the screen; and OLED TVs, where each pixel generates its own light.

 There are far fewer OLED TVs on the market, and they tend to be more expensive, though prices have dropped over the past couple of years.
 OLED sets do a great job of displaying the blackest parts of an image, so the deepest shadows can really look black, as in real life, rather than gray.
 OLED TVs also have essentially unlimited viewing angles, so the picture still looks great if you view it from the sides of the screen.